We're here to support

-The university faculty, staff, and students has joined together to support each other in a variety of ways, building communities, fostering curiosity and collaboration, and using technology to quickly bring education—and the community—online.
+The university faculty, staff, and students have joined together to support each other in a variety of ways, building communities, fostering curiosity and collaboration, and using technology to quickly bring education—and the community—online.

-- On June 30th, JHU announced plans for undergraduate classes to resume both in-person and online in the fall, offering guidelines to support and protect students, faculty and staff, with options for students whether they choose to come to campus or learn remotely.
+- On June 30, JHU announced plans for undergraduate classes to resume both in-person and online in the fall, offering guidelines to support and protect students, faculty, and staff, with options for students whether they choose to come to campus or learn remotely.

 - To protect each other, face coverings are required for everyone, anywhere on campus.